 Burns, who was a sophomore at Williams College when Roosevelt made his announcement, maintains that such going against the people’s will was hardly a unique or unprecedented occurrence.
-Packing the Court traces the history of the court from its inception at the end of the 18th century and both finds multiple such instances as well as a long pattern of presidents attempting to nominates justices who they believe will support their views.
+Packing the Court traces the history of the court from its inception at the end of the 18th century and finds multiple such instances as well as a long pattern of presidents attempting to nominates justices who they believe will support their views.

-Burns’ point is that the immunity from accountability after the confirmation hearings, combined with judges’ lifetime tenure, has meant that a small bunch of individuals have ended up taking actions with momentous consequences, even when those decisions are dramatically at odds with the people’s desires.
+Burns’ point is that the immunity from accountability after the confirmation hearings, combined with judges’ lifetime tenure, has meant that a small bunch of individuals has ended up taking actions with momentous consequences, even when those decisions are dramatically at odds with the people’s desires.
 He notes that this tendency has only increased since 1970, when judges’ tenures have increased from an average of 17 to 26 years.